Delaware Drug and Alcohol Statistics

 Data compiled by the Drug Enforcement Agency (DEA) and the Substance Abuse and Mental Health Services Administration (SAMHSA) from 2019 to 2020 shows that:2, 3, 4, 5

-- Approximately 112,000 Delaware residents aged 18 and older needed but did not receive treatment for substance use in 2020.
+112,000 Delaware residents needed, but did not receive, treatment for substance use in 2020.

-- Roughly 97,000 residents aged 18 and older and 4,000 minors reported using illicit drugs at least once a month during 2019 and 2020.
+97,000 adults and 4,000 minors reported past-month illicit drug use during 2019 and 2020.

-Cost of Drug and Alcohol Rehab in Delaware
+Cost of Drug Rehab in Delaware

 The cost of alcohol or drug rehab in Delaware depends on several factors and varies from facility to facility.
 Most Delaware rehab centers accept at least one form of health insurance, and some offer reduced-cost and free services to people with limited financial resources.